durbanlegend/thag_rs/README.md

 ## Why "thag"?

 After the late Thag Simmons.
 A stone-age power tool for the grug brained developer to beat Rust code into submission.
-A short, sharp name, and it gets the job done.
+Why type long name when short sharp name do trick?

 ## Related projects